pbrach/TimeTracker/README.md

 0. Operating System: TimeTracker runs on **Windows**, **Mac** and **Linux**.
 1. Denpendencies: Have python 3 installed
 2. _**On linux**_ make sure that tkinter is installed (on Debian/Ubuntu this
    is a separate package although it is a native python lib).
-On Debian systems use *apt* for this:
+On Debian/Ubuntu/Mint systems you can install it via *apt-get* and the package *python3-tk*:

    ```
-   sudo apt-get install python-tk
+   sudo apt-get install python3-tk
    ```

-3. To start the application navigate via command line to _TimeTracker/source_ and type `python3 main.py`
+3. To start the application navigate via command line to _TimeTracker/source_ and type:
+    ```
+    python main.py
+    ```
+    Make sure that the command `python` refers to python 3.
+On linux in most cases you will need to use the command `python3`, because normally python 2.7 is used as the default version (state 2017-01-04)

 4. Alternatively on linux double click the file _TimeTracker/bin/TimeTracker_ (future versions will provide an exe for windows)